NanoVNA-Saver/nanovna-saver/README.md

 The software was written in Python on Windows, using Pycharm, and the modules PyQT5, numpy, scipy and pyserial.

 #### Binary releases
-You can find the latest binary (.exe) release for Windows at https://github.com/mihtjel/nanovna-saver/releases/latest
+You can find the latest binary (.exe) release for Windows at ~~https://github.com/mihtjel/nanovna-saver/releases/latest~~ https://github.com/EA4FRB/nanovna-saver-sark110/releases

-The downloadable executable runs directly, and requires no installation.
+~~ The downloadable executable runs directly, and requires no installation.~~ The program includes an installer.
 For Windows 7, it does require Service Pack 1 and [Microsoft VC++ Redistributable](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads).
 For most users, this is already installed.